coutofelps/basic-laravel-php-dev-environment/README.md

 ## Getting Started

-These instructions will get you a copy of the VirtualBox develop environment up and running on your local machine.
+These instructions will get you a copy of the VirtualBox development environment to set up and running on your local machine.
+It is highly recommended for project developers who have the same environment on distincts machines.

 ### Prerequisites